About Bloor Homes

 Affordable homes

-Up to 40% of the new homes will be affordable homes, providing opportunities for those on lower incomes with connections to Fradley to secure a home of their own.
-Affordable housing is anticipated to be provided in a mix of affordable rent, shared ownership and First Homes.
+59 of the new homes will be affordable homes, providing opportunities for those on lower incomes with connections to Fradley to secure a home of their own.
+Affordable housing is being provided in a mix of affordable rent and shared ownership homes.

 We are happy to work with Lichfield District Council for Local Occupancy Criteria to be applied to the affordable housing provision, ensuring that it is prioritised for people with local connections.